zclconf/go-cty/docs/types.md

   numbers are less than this value.
 * `cty.NegativeInfinity` represents negative infinity as a number.
 All other numbers are greater than this value.

+Note that the two infinity values are always out of range for a conversion to any Go primitive integer type.

 ### `cty.String`